 4. In the case of premises in which there is chiropractic radiographic equipment, the person in whose name those premises are registered shall ensure that the requirements of item 2 are complied with in respect of that apparatus.

-[Schedule X amended in Gazette 22 Jul 1997 p.
+[Schedule X amended: Gazette 22 Jul 1997 p.
 3824-5.]

 Schedule XI